-The UN's projections show that very small changes in the size of families across the globe make an enormous difference - between a population of 7.4 billion by 2100, and an unthinkable 16.6 billion by the same year.
+The UN’s projections show that very small changes in the size of families across the globe make an enormous difference – between a population of 7 billion and an unthinkable 16 billion by the end of the century.

-We can achieve a sustainable global population when communities, governments and organisations take action to encourage smaller families through choice, education, women's empowerment, and easy access to family planning.
+We can achieve a sustainable global population when communities, governments and organisations take action to enable people to choose smaller families through women’s empowerment and easy access to high quality education and family planning.
 By doing so, we can ensure that, in the future, everyone can have a decent standard of living on a healthy planet.

 Population Matters is putting population on the global agenda, bringing the issue to an international audience through our campaigning, education and research.